crollins18/intro-linux-scripting/modules/module2.md

 $ echo "$msg$USER"
 Welcome and enjoy your time, ccrollin
 ```
 Wow, that is so nice that you can greet each user personally without having to create individual string variables for all the users.
 The modular nature of string concatenation illustrated makes it a cornerstone tool to generalize your bash scripts.
-Other more complex operations of concatenation do exist in bash and if you want to explore more [checkout this resource](https://linuxize.com/post/bash-concatenate-strings/#concatenating-strings-with-the--operator).
+Other more complex operations of concatenation do exist in bash and if you want to explore more, [check out this resource](https://linuxize.com/post/bash-concatenate-strings/#concatenating-strings-with-the--operator).

 ### The Length of a String
 Oftentimes we want to get the length of a string variable in order to influence the logic of our program.
 In bash there are multiple ways to reference the value of a string variable.
-For earlier sections of this module, we have used the “`$strvar"` syntax, when we are referencing the value stored inside a string variable.
+In earlier sections of this module, we have used the “`$strvar"` syntax, when we are referencing the value stored inside a string variable.
 While this syntax suffices for basic operations like reading and concatenating, for other operations like getting the string length we must use a new syntax called expansion syntax.

 Expansion syntax adds curly branches to the outside of the variable name such that the equivalent of `"$strvar"` in expansion syntax would be “`${strvar}"`.
 It is important to note that expansion syntax can do everything our basic syntax can but is just more fully featured.
 Now that we know what expansion syntax is, we can use its built-in `#` operator to get the string length such that the command `echo "${#strvar}"` would print a number to the terminal.